 A least-squared error estimate of the SST-forced signal is the starting point for the derivation of the filter.
-Suppose that the GCM precipitation anomaly field x (an n-dimensional column vector) of a particular ensemble member can be decomposed where x_S is the SST-forced signal and x_N represents random internal variability ("noise") unrelated to the SST forcing.
-The ensemble mean x_M of an m-member ensemble has a smaller contribution from internal variability and can be written
+Suppose the GCM precipitation anomaly field x (an n-dimensional column vector) of a particular ensemble member is decomposed where $x_S$ is the SST-forced signal and $x_N$ represents random internal variability ("noise") unrelated to the SST forcing.
+The ensemble mean $x_M$ of an m-member ensemble has a smaller contribution from internal variability and can be written